kilonzi001/supply-chain-marketplace/README.md

-# Health Marketplace Module
+# Supply Chain Module

-The Health Marketplace module facilitates the management of health services, allowing patients to interact with healthcare providers in a decentralized manner.
-It offers functionalities for creating, booking, performing, and disputing health services, as well as handling payments and refunds.
+The Supply Chain module facilitates the management of orders and transactions within a supply chain system.
+It provides functionalities for creating orders, accepting orders, fulfilling orders, handling disputes, releasing payments, updating orders, and managing escrow balances.

 ## Struct Definitions

-### HealthService
+### Order
-- **id**: Unique identifier for the health service.
+- **id**: Unique identifier for the order.
-- **patient**: Address of the patient requesting the service.
+- **buyer**: Address of the buyer placing the order.
-- **provider**: Optional address of the healthcare provider assigned to perform the service.
-- **description**: Description of the health service.
+- **product**: Description of the product being ordered.
+- **quantity**: Quantity of the product.
-- **price**: Price of the health service.
+- **price**: Price per unit of the product.
-- **escrow**: Balance of SUI tokens held in escrow for the service.
+- **escrow**: Balance of SUI tokens held in escrow for the order.
-- **servicePerformed**: Boolean indicating whether the service has been performed.
-- **dispute**: Boolean indicating whether there is a dispute regarding the service.
+- **dispute**: Boolean indicating whether there is a dispute regarding the order.

-### HealthcareProvider
-- **id**: Unique identifier for the healthcare provider.
-- **provider_address**: Address of the healthcare provider.
-- **name**: Name of the healthcare provider.
-- **specialties**: Specialties offered by the healthcare provider.
+- **rating**: Optional rating given by the buyer to the supplier.
-- **location**: Address or geographic coordinates of the healthcare provider.
+- **status**: Status of the order.
-- **contact_info**: Contact information for the healthcare provider.

-### MedicalRecord
-- **id**: Unique identifier for the medical record.
-- **patient**: Address of the patient associated with the medical record.
+- **supplier**: Optional address of the supplier fulfilling the order.
-- **diagnosis**: Details of the diagnosis.
+- **orderFulfilled**: Boolean indicating whether the order has been fulfilled.
-- **treatment**: Details of the treatment.
+- **created_at**: Timestamp of when the order was created.
-- **prescriptions**: Details of the prescriptions.
+- **deadline**: Deadline for fulfilling the order.

 ## Public - Entry Functions

-### create_service
+### create_order
-Creates a new health service listing with the provided description and price.
+Creates a new order with the provided product description, quantity, price, and duration.

-### request_service
+### accept_order
-Requests a health service, assigning the patient as the requester.
+Allows a supplier to accept an order they are willing to fulfill.

-### perform_service
+### fulfill_order
-Marks a health service as performed by the assigned healthcare provider.
+Marks an order as fulfilled by the assigned supplier.

+### mark_order_complete
+Marks an order as complete, indicating successful fulfillment.

-### dispute_service
+### dispute_order
-Initiates a dispute regarding a health service.
+Initiates a dispute regarding an order.

-### resolve_service_dispute
+### resolve_dispute
-Resolves a dispute regarding a health service, either refunding the patient or paying the provider.
+Resolves a dispute regarding an order, either refunding the buyer or paying the supplier.

-### pay_for_service
+### release_payment
-Finalizes the payment for a health service performed by the provider.
+Finalizes the payment for an order fulfilled by the supplier.

-### cancel_service
+### cancel_order
-Cancels a health service, refunding the patient if not yet performed.
+Cancels an order, refunding the buyer if not yet fulfilled.

+### rate_supplier
+Allows the buyer to rate the supplier upon order completion.

-### update_service_description
+### update_product
-Updates the description of a health service.
+Updates the product description for an existing order.

-### update_service_price
+### update_order_price
-Updates the price of a health service.
+Updates the price of an existing order.

+### update_order_quantity
+Updates the quantity of an existing order.

+### update_order_deadline
+Updates the deadline for fulfilling an existing order.

+### update_order_status
+Updates the status of an existing order.

-### add_funds_to_service
+### add_funds_to_order
-Adds funds to the escrow balance for a health service.
+Adds funds to the escrow balance for an existing order.

-### request_refund_for_service
+### request_refund
-Requests a refund for a health service that has not been performed.
+Requests a refund for an order that has not been fulfilled.

-### update_service_provider
-Updates the healthcare provider assigned to a health service.

-### book_appointment
-Books an appointment with a specific healthcare provider.

-### cancel_appointment
-Cancels a previously booked appointment.

 ## Setup